Nap Lajoie: Philadelphia Athletics

-In 1901, the newly created American League had attracted several of the top players in the competing National League to join its ranks.
+In 1901, the newly created American League had attracted several of the National League's top players to join its ranks.
 Rogers declined Lajoie's request for an increase in salary, and as a result Lajoie jumped to the crosstown Philadelphia Athletics, owned by former Phillies' part-owner Benjamin Shibe and managed by Connie Mack.
 Frank Hough offered Lajoie the contract on behalf of Mack.
 "Hough offered me $24,000 ($ in current dollar terms) for four years.
 You can bet I signed in a hurry," Lajoie said.
 Lajoie was considered "the first superstar" to join the newly formed AL. He was also the first player whose yearly salary was $4,000 ($ in current dollar terms).
 "The Phillies opened their season and drew 6,000 fans.
 A week later, when we opened, there were 16,000 in the stands.
 The American League was here to stay," Lajoie later said.

-Lajoie's batting average that year was .426 (due to a transcription error that was not discovered until 1954, which inaccurately gave his hit total as 220 instead of 229, it was originally recorded at .405, later changed to .422, before finally being revised again to .426).
-The batting average mark became the all-time AL record after the number was revised.
-Previously, Ty Cobb and George Sisler had been credited with having the AL's all-time mark.
+Lajoie's batting average that year was .426.
+Due to a transcription error that was not discovered until 1954, which inaccurately gave his hit total as 220 instead of 229, it was originally recorded at .405.
+It was later changed to .422, before finally being revised again to .426.
+The batting average mark became the all-time AL record after the number was revised, eclipsing Ty Cobb and George Sisler, who had been credited with having the AL's all-time mark.

 That same year in a game against the Chicago White Sox's Clark Griffith, Lajoie became the second Major Leaguer after Abner Dalrymple in 1881 to be intentionally walked with the bases loaded in an 11–7 game.
-For the 1901 season, Lajoie led the majors in doubles (48), and led the majors in hits (232), batting average (.426), runs (145), on-base (.463) and slugging percentage (.643), and total bases (350).
-His 125 RBIs led the AL and his 14 home runs were a career-best and his 48 doubles are a Philadelphia Athletics' record.
+For the 1901 season, Lajoie led the majors in doubles (48), hits (232), batting average (.426), runs (145), on-base (.463) and slugging percentage (.643), and total bases (350).
+His 125 RBIs led the AL and his 14 home runs were a career-best while his 48 doubles are a Philadelphia Athletics' record.
 Mack said of Lajoie, "He plays so naturally and so easily it looks like lack of effort."
 Author Robert Kelly writes: